juliusfrost/ai-youtube-channels/README.md

 # AI YouTube Channels
 An incomplete list of AI YouTube Channels I know of.
 Listed by topic and alphabetical order.
-Curated by video quality, activity, and reputability.
+Curated by video quality, activity, reputability, and interpretability.
 If you have any other channels to add, feel free to add a pull request!

 ## Research Groups